-If you’d like to enjoy fully immerse yourself in what Rome has to offer, we recommend you to arrive a few days before the trip or extend your trip.
+On the first day of the trip, you will participate in a food tour through the historical center of Rome.
+If you’d like to fully immerse yourself in what Rome has to offer, we recommend you arrive a few days before the trip or return to Rome after Florence to extend your stay after the trip.

 You will eat how the locals eat!

 Italy is famous for its food, so be prepared to eat some of the best Italian food of your life!
 You’ll probably taste the most delicious pasta and pizza, and enjoy all types of pasta: tortellini, linguine, spaghetti, farfalle...etc.